shindeamul76/furation-backend/README.md

          https://github.com/shindeamul76/furation-backend.git

    2 Go to the project folder

          cd furation-backend

    3 Install packages with npm

         npm install

+   4 Set up your .env file

+     _ Duplicate .env.example to .env
+     _ Use MONGO_URL as your mongo db url

+### Quick start with npm start

+    npm start